-We made excursions the area during both the rainy and dry seasons, totaling sampling days.
-We three complementary methods for sampling adult anurans: active search, search and pitfall traps (see Calleffo 2002).
-The pitfall traps remained open 24 hours during each survey.
+We made six excursions from 2009 to 2013 (one or two per year) in the area during both the rainy and dry seasons, totaling 15 sampling days.
+We used three complementary methods for sampling adult anurans: active search, acoustic search and pitfall traps (see Calleffo 2002), and one to sample tadpoles: active search.

+We performed the active and acoustic searches randomly along the Pedra do Sino trail.
+In addition, four pitfall traps (60 L, with drift fence) were set in the highlands: the first three located in different sites of the “Pedra da Baleia” (22° 27' 37.0" S / 43° 01' 40.0" W, 2,131 m.a.s.l) with five, seven and eight buckets, respectively.
+The last one, with four buckets, was located in the “Vale das Orquídeas” (22° 27' 26.5" S / 43° 01' 10.4" W, 1,975 m.a.s.l), all in the Pedra do Sino trail (Figure 2C).
+The pitfall traps remained open 24 hours during each survey (from two to four days).
 We checked each pitfall trap every day.
+We also searched for tadpoles in bromeliads and streams along the trail.
+For the capture of tadpoles in the streams we used sieves and in the bromeliads we used an entomologic aspirator.

-Adults and tadpoles were collected, photographed, and then anesthetized according to the Brazilian law (Diretriz Brasileira Para o Cuidado e a Utilização de Animais Para Fins Científicos e Didáticos – Concea).
-Specimens deposited at the Amphibian Collection in the Departamento de Zoologia, Universidade Federal do Rio de Janeiro (ZUFRJ).
+Adults and tadpoles were collected, photographed, and then anesthetized and killed with lidocaine injection (with insulin syringe needles), according to the Brazilian law (Diretriz Brasileira Para o Cuidado e a Utilização de Animais Para Fins Científicos e Didáticos – Concea).
+Specimens were deposited at the Amphibian Collection in the Departamento de Zoologia, Universidade Federal do Rio de Janeiro (ZUFRJ).

-Data were also obtained at the zoological collections of the Universidade Federal do Estado do Rio de Janeiro (Coleção de Anfíbios da Universidade Federal do Estado do Rio de Janeiro – UNIRIO), Universidade Federal Rural do Rio de Janeiro (Coleção Eugênio Izecksohn – EI), and Coleção da Universidade Federal do Rio de Janeiro (ZUFRJ), which encompass more than 20 years of fieldwork in the area.
+We also obtained data from the zoological collections of the Universidade Federal do Estado do Rio de Janeiro (Coleção de Anfíbios da Universidade Federal do Estado do Rio de Janeiro – UNIRIO), Universidade Federal Rural do Rio de Janeiro (Coleção Eugênio Izecksohn – EI), and Coleção da Universidade Federal do Rio de Janeiro (ZUFRJ), which encompass more than 20 years of fieldwork in the area.
+We only included specimens from PARNASO that have been sampled in the altitudinal range used in the present work (1,200 – 2,250 m.a.s.l.).
 The list of examined specimens are in Appendix 1.

-Taxonomic nomenclature follows Frost (20).
-The species altitudinal ranges were found in literature (Duellman & Gray 1983, Frost et al. 2014, Weber et al. 2011) and zoological collections.
+Taxonomic nomenclature follows Frost (2015).

 RESULTS AND DISCUSSION

-We re twenty-eight anuran species, belonging to seven families (Table 1 and Figure 3): Brachycephalidae (6 species), Bufonidae (3), Cycloramphidae (4), Hemiphractidae (5), Hylidae (8), Hylodidae (1), and Odontophrynidae (1).
+We report twenty-eight anuran species, belonging to seven families (Table 1 and Figure 3): Brachycephalidae (6 species), Bufonidae (3), Cycloramphidae (4), Hemiphractidae (5), Hylidae (8), Hylodidae (1), and Odontophrynidae (1).
+Compared with all the anuran fauna of the PARNASO, the community of high-elevation areas presents 27.18% of the fauna of the park.

 Figure 3.
 Specimens of high-elevations areas from PARNASO, RJ, Brazil; A) Ischnocnema holti; B) Brachycephalus ephippium; C) Zachaenus parvulus; D) Proceratophrys appendiculata; E) Cycloramphus eleutherodactylus; F) C. organensis; G) Dendrophryniscus organensis; H) Fritziana sp. nov.; I) Gastrotheca ernestoi; J) G. ernestoi; K) Aplastodiscus musicus; L) A. flumineus; M) A. arildae; N) Bokermannohyla circumdata; O) B. carvalhoi.
-Photo A and H by Felipe Quintarelli Machado; Photo C by Daniel de Góes.
+Photo A and H by Felipe Quintarelli Machado; Photo C by Daniel de Góes; Photo G by Cyro de Luna-Dias; Other photos by Sergio Potsch de Carvalho-e-Silva.